mrocklin/blog/_posts/work/2022-07-25-startup-revenue.md

 versions of the software, getting clear bug reports on your software when you may not have permissions to touch that software directly, etc..

+Fortunatley though, the world has also improved since the days of Cloudera.
+Technologies like Kubernetes and "on-prem cloud" reduce (but don't eliminate) this pain.

 ## Product (cloud SaaS)